PostHog/posthog.com/contents/careers.md

 * What makes you a great early hire for this role
 * Relevant experience/projects you've done (including links if possible)
-* Links to your GitHub / LinkedIn / resume (optional)
+* Links to your GitHub / LinkedIn / Resume (optional)
 * How you found us

 ## Fullstack Engineer